Grab-and-go goodness awaits.

 Let the mixture come to room temperature, then stir in the mini chocolate chips.
 If it’s too hot, the chips will melt.

 Use a piece of parchment paper to line a 9-inch square baking pan.
-This will ensure the bars come out easy and aren’t greasy.
+This will ensure the bars come out easily and aren’t greasy.

-Spread the mixture in the prepared baking pan and use your fingers or the spatula to evenly press it into the dish.
+Spread the mixture in the prepared baking pan and use your fingers or a spatula to press it evenly into the dish.
 Refrigerate for at least 4 hours, or even overnight.

 For the best results, cut the peanut butter granola bar recipe in the pan.
 Keep them in the fridge in an airtight container for the best results.